icosalogic/inverter_design_manual/README.md

 The amount of power the battery has to provide at maximum output power is P<sub>in</sub> = P<sub>out</sub> / efficiency, which is 25.26 kW.

-The maximum current provided by the battery will be when the battery is at minimum voltage.
+The maximum current provided by the battery will occur when the battery is at minimum voltage.
 For LiFePo based 48V systems with cells in a 15S configuration, the minimum voltage is 37.5V.
 The current draw from the battery at minimum voltage and maximum output power will be I<sub>in</sub> = P<sub>in</sub> / V<sub>battery</sub> = 673.7A.